 Tangible personal property - Rents and royalties from tangible personal property are allocable to Illinois to the extent the property is used in Illinois.
-The extent of use of tangible personal property in a state is determined by multiplying the rents and royalties
+The extent of use of tangible personal property in a state is determined by multiplying the rents and royalties derived from the property by a fraction, in which the numerator is the number of days of physical location of the property in the state during the rental and royalty period in the tax year and the denominator is the number of days of physical location of the property everywhere during all rental or royalty periods in the tax year.

 Patent and copyright royalties are allocable to Illinois to the extent the patent or copyright is used in Illinois.

-A patent is used in Illinois to the extent that it is employed in production, fabrication, manufacturing, or other processing in Illinois or to the extent that a patented product is produced in Illinois
+A patent is used in Illinois to the extent that it is employed in production that it is employed in production, fabrication, manufacturing, or other processing in Illinois or to the extent that a patented product is produced in Illinois.